deciduously/impact/README.md

 ## Requirements

-In development, I'm targeting the `wasm32-unknown-unknown` compiler target, which is currently nightly-only.
-Stable should work if you use emscripten/asmjs.

-I use a `package.json` for build scripts/JS-ecosystem deps.
-My preferred tool is `yarn`, you can use `npm` as well.
+* Rust nightly - targeting `wasm32-unknown-unknown`.
+* npm/yarn

 Provided scripts:

 * `clean` - Clean build artifacts.
-* `build` - Build a production-ready bundle - useless for now, you can't serve this statically
-* `start` - Start a development server and watch for changes.
-Currently runs a release build only.
+* `start` - Start a development server and watch for changes to either Rust or SCSS.

+`build` works but isn't terribly useful, it can't be statically served as is.

 ## Crates